Timeline of the COVID-19 pandemic in Canada: March

 On March 17, Ontario Premier Doug Ford declared a state of emergency, calling for the closure of indoor recreation facilities, restaurants, libraries, theatres and concert halls.

 On March 18, Donald Trump and Justin Trudeau announced that the Canada-U.S. border would close to non-essential travel.
 People entering Canada would be asked to self-isolate for 14 days.
 Family of Canadian citizens, students and foreign workers with visas would be allowed to enter.
 Truckers and flight crews carrying essential goods did not need to self-isolate.

 Theresa Tam, Chief Public Health Officer of Canada and head of the Public Health Agency of Canada (PHAC), said on March 19 that Canada would not know for two or three weeks if country-wide social distancing efforts have curbed the spread of COVID-19.

 On March 24, 35 members of parliament met in order to discuss Bill C-13, the COVID-19 Emergency Response Act.
 To maintain social distancing in the face of the highly contagious respiratory illness, only 35 of the 338 members of the House of Commons convened to debate the legislation.
 The Commons agreed "to see the application of Standing Order 17 (sic) suspended for the current sitting to allow (its) members the practice of social distancing."

-On March 24, 2020, a small number of MPs from each party met in the House of Commons to vote on an $82-billion emergency spending legislation, known as Bill C-13.
+Also on March 24, a small number of MPs from each party met in the House of Commons to vote on an $82-billion emergency spending legislation, known as Bill C-13.
 The passage of the bill was stalled due to the federal government's proposed clauses that gave the finance minister the right to spend money and raise taxes without the approval of Parliament until December 31, 2021.
 After criticism from the Official Opposition over the minority government's "power grab" which was considered undemocratic, a revised bill was agreed upon the next day that would permit the government six months of special spending powers until September 30, 2020, with oversight from a Parliamentary committee.
 The House of Commons' Health and Finance committees began holding weekly virtual meetings during the pandemic.

 Meanwhile, Dr. Theresa Tam was quoted as saying regarding Canadians' need to wear face masks: "most people haven't learned how to use masks" and "there is no need to use a mask for well people."

 On March 28, Sophie Grégoire Trudeau announced her full recovery and thanked her well-wishers via social media.

-The unemployment figures for the month of March were that the economy had shed 1,000,000 jobs, pushing the official jobless rate to 7.8 percent.
+Unemployment figures for March showed the economy had shed 1,000,000 jobs, pushing the official jobless rate to 7.8 percent.